trimclain/.dotfiles/README.md

 # My Dotfiles

 This repo contains my dotfiles and configs.
-Feel free to use and modify them if you want.
+Feel free to use and modify them if you want.</br>
 Shoutout to [Prime](https://github.com/ThePrimeagen) and [TJ](https://github.com/tjdevries).
 There is a lot here written with help of their dotfiles.
+NOTE: Automatic installation with make is written for Debian-based system and was tested on Ubuntu.

 ## Installing Dotfiles